-So researchers use a random sentence test like that to demonstrate what some call a “make sense mandate” that we have, an absolute need to make things make sense.
+So researchers use a random sentence test like that to demonstrate what some call a “make sense mandate” that we have, an absolute need to make a message makes sense.
 As soon as we heard about Jennifer, then we were looking for more information about her so when we heard another sentence about being a skinny singer we assumed that was her.
 And yet, isn’t milk terrible for singers?
-And I found the box empty which means she’s drinking it so why?
+I found the box empty which means she’s drinking it so why?
 And how is she skinny?
-And is that milk whole milk?
+Is that milk whole milk?
 Yet remember they have nothing to do with each other.

 So what does this mean for us as people who put messages out into the wilderness?
 Well it means that the wilderness isn’t empty.
 It means there isn’t just a blank slate that our audiences and our readers are waiting to hear.
 There’s already something there.